volf52/python-tech-test/README.md

-# Build a url shortener
+# Build an url shortener

 Your primary task is to build a url shortener api using python.